INTRODUCTION

 h) USING “NULL”:-

-This will gives the output based on the null values in the specified column.
+This will gives the output based on the null values in the

 Syntax: select * from <table_name> where <col> is null;